-With the end of APRA funding, the town needs assistance in identifying rehabilitation programs for homeowners.
 Identifying potential incentives for first-time homeowners will increase homeownership and result in more families relocating to the Port Towns.
-Equally important is matching affordable housing programs and services to help existing homeowners stay in their homes longer and age in place.
+Equally important is matching affordable housing programs and services to help existing homeowners stay in their homes longer and age in place with incentives to upgrade windows, exteriors, and interior items like energy-efficient appliances.
+The Town will be seeking funding with MEA for upcoming rounds of funding in Winter 2026.